Knee Injuries

 Can knee injuries be prevented?

-When should I seek medical attention for a knee injury?
+When should someone seek medical attention for a knee injury?

-If severe pain, swelling, or difficulty walking occurs.
+Immediately if there is severe pain, swelling, or difficulty moving the knee.

 If you have any feedback, please get in touch.